and I step out into the garden from the gloom

 and bless the power of sun,

 and thank my stars the winter’s ended.

-‘Seed’ is taken from Mysteries of the Home by Paula Meehan, which will be re-issued in February 2013 by Dedalus Press.
+Seed is taken from Mysteries of the Home by Paula Meehan, which was re-issued in February 2013 by Dedalus Press.
 Dedalus release notes for Mysteries of the Home are added here.
 Mysteries Of The Home was first published in 1996 by Bloodaxe Books.
-It will be re-issued under the Dedalus Press imprint in February 2013.